My Home Page with Links to My Other Book Reviews

 331p (H) 1993

 According to the so-called experts, influence is 55 percent non-verbal, 38 percent vocal quality, and seven percent words.
 On mean?
 On median?
-On people named Shasta?
+On individuals named Shasta?
 On people who don’t care about reasoning?
 At conventions?
 I have no idea.
 Much of body language is too complicated for me to follow.
 My limited brain has reduced body language down to one rule: Keep my hands off my face and body.
-Apparently, most of the ways humans touch themselves in public do not send good signals.
+Most of the ways humans touch themselves in public do not send good signals.

-What I learned:
+What else I learned:

 · Rejection should be fun.
 It means you do not have to spend time where it probably will not be worth a damn.